Transport in Ireland: Aviation

-Ireland has five main international airports: Dublin Airport, Belfast International Airport (Aldergrove), Cork Airport, Shannon Airport and Ireland West Airport (Knock).
-Dublin Airport is the busiest of these carrying almost 28 million passengers per year; a second terminal (T2) was opened in November 2010.
+Ireland has four main international airports: Dublin Airport, Cork Airport, Shannon Airport and Ireland West Airport (Knock).
+Dublin Airport is the busiest of these carrying almost 35 million passengers per year; a second terminal (T2) was opened in November 2010.
 All provide services to Great Britain and continental Europe, while Cork, Dublin and Shannon also offer transatlantic services.

 The London to Dublin air route is the ninth busiest international air route in the world, and also the busiest international air route in Europe, with 14,500 flights between the two in 2017.
 In 2015, 4.5 million people took the route, at that time, the world's second-busiest.
 Aer Lingus is the flag carrier of Ireland, although Ryanair is the country's largest airline.
 Ryanair is Europe's largest low-cost carrier, the second largest in terms of passenger numbers, and the world's largest in terms of international passenger numbers.
 For several decades until 2007 Shannon was a mandatory stopover for transatlantic routes to the United States.
 In recent years it has opened a pre-screening service allowing passengers to pass through US immigration services before departing from Ireland.

 There are also several smaller regional airports: George Best Belfast City Airport, City of Derry Airport, Galway Airport, Kerry Airport (Farranfore), Sligo Airport (Strandhill), Waterford Airport and Donegal Airport (Carrickfinn).
 Scheduled services from these regional points are in the main limited to flights travelling to other parts of Ireland and to Great Britain.
 Airlines based in Ireland include Aer Lingus (the former national airline of the Republic of Ireland), Ryanair, Aer Arann and CityJet.
 Services to the Aran Islands are operated from Aerfort na Minna (Connemara Regional Airport).

 Ireland's national airline, Aer Lingus, provides services from Belfast City, Cork, Dublin and Shannon to Europe, North Africa and North America.
 Dublin and Cork airports are run by a State body, DAA (Dublin Airport Authority).
 Other Irish airlines are Ryanair, one of the largest in the world, CityJet, ASL Airlines Ireland and the Aer Lingus subsidiary Aer Lingus Regional.
 A number of other operators specialise in general aviation.